sonic-net/SONiC/doc/mgmt/SONiC_OC_FDB_get_support_HLD.md

 N/A

 ### 3.2.2 APP DB
-will be reading FDB_TABLE for show commands.
+Will be reading FDB_TABLE for show commands.

 ### 3.2.3 STATE DB
 N/A